 3. No Forceful Measures:

-Refrain from coercing or physically forcing your dog into the crate, as it can create negative associations and increase anxiety.
-Use positive reinforcement techniques instead.
+Refrain from coercing or physically forcing your dog into the crate, as this can create negative associations and increase anxiety.
+Instead, use positive reinforcement techniques.

 Adhering to these guidelines can facilitate a positive and successful crate training experience for your dog.
 Patience, consistency, and positive reinforcement are key components in helping your dog feel comfortable and secure in their crate.